mojodojodev/mojodojo.dev/mojo_team_answers.md

 ### si32/ui32 vs i32/u32
 Less ambiguity, but this isn't a closely held belief, we can change it if there is a reason to.
 WDYT @Abdul ?

+### Leading underscore `_foo` for private members
+This is a very clear extension we could consider, highly precedented of course.
+In the immediate future we are focusing on building the core systems programming features in the roadmap.
+When that is complete, we can consider "general goodness" features like this.

 ## Interpreter, JIT and AOT
 ### JIT